 - Submit the Cleveland State Community College Admissions Application

-- View the practice test and review links
+- iew the practice test and review links

-Cleveland State’s Admissions and Records Office determines if students require COMPASS placement testing.
+Cleveland State's Admissions and Records Office determines if students require COMPASS testing.
 COMPASS is a computerized placement test that determines college readiness in reading, English and math/algebra for entering students 21 years of age and older.
 Students required to take the COMPASS are issued a testing notice that includes information about when and where to take the test.
-Generally, COMPASS testing is administered on Mondays prior to the beginning of a new registration term.
+Generally, COMPASS testing is administered on a walk-in basis during regular hours listed.
+Avoid rushing through the test and allow yourself enough time to be completed before closing times listed.
 No fee is required for students taking the COMPASS placement test for the first time as an initial admission assessment.
 COMPASS testing must be completed prior to registering for classes.

 The COMPASS includes testing in three subject areas: reading, English and math/algebra.
-Sample questions can be downloaded from http://www.act.org/compass/sample.
-Though not timed, the test usually takes approximately two hours to finish all three parts.
-Calculators (subject to ACT guidelines) are permitted for the math/algebra portion of the test, and scores are available immediately after the test is completed.
+Sample questions can be downloaded from http://www.act.org/compass/sample Though not timed, the test usually takes approximately two hours to finish all three parts.
+Calculators are available within the test software for the math test.
+Scores are available immediately after the test is completed.

 Please explore the links below for study and preparation prior to COMPASS testing.

-The HESI is administered in the TC for students applying to the Associate of Applied Science Nursing Degree program at CSCC.
-The test is specific for the CSCC nursing program and includes the math and reading portions only.
-Your Cleveland State ID and scheduling confirmation is required for this test.
-Register for the HESI.
 This exam is not available in Athens.
 The admission program HESI is timed at 2 hours and 30 minutes.
 No calculator is allowed during testing.
 A waiting period is required before a second attempt is allowed.
-You may find helpful study aids at http://www.varsitytutors.com/practice-tests
+Students may find helpful study aids at http://www.varsitytutors.com/practice-tests

 If you are enrolled in a distance education course at another college it may be possible to have your exam/s proctored at CSCC for a fee.
-The fee is waived for all Tennessee state public institutions.
-For additional information and to make arrangements for testing please make your request via email to firstname.lastname@example.org
+The fee is waived for all Tennessee public institutions.
+First priority is given to Cleveland State students and faculty.
+For additional information and to request arrangements for testing, please make your request via email to email@example.com.

 Graduation Exit Exam